looker/lookerbot/README.md

 However, Slash commands are a bit friendlier to use and allow Slack to auto-complete so you'll probably want to set those up.

-1. Go to http://yourdomain.slack.com/apps and choose "Slash Commands".
+1. Go to https://api.slack.com/apps and find your app.
-2. Choose "Add Configuration".
+2. Choose "Slash Commands" and click "Create New Command".
 3. Create a command to use for the Looker bot.
 We use **/looker** but it's up to you.
-4. Choose an icon for the slash command responses.
-[Here's the icon we use](looker-bot-icon-512.png).
-5. Set the URL to wherever you have your bot server hosted (if you used Heroku to set up the server, this will be the unique app name that you set / generated) .
+4. Set the URL to wherever you have your bot server hosted (if you used Heroku to set up the server, this will be the unique app name that you set / generated) .
 The path to the slash command endpoint is `/slack/receive`, so if your server is at `https://example.com`, the URL would be `https://example.com/slack/receive`.
-6. Set the method to POST.
+5. Under settings, choose "Install App" again, then "Reinstall App" and authenticate.
-6. You'll need to copy the token that was generated when you created the slash command and use it to set the `SLACK_SLASH_COMMAND_TOKEN` evironment variable.
+6. Under "Basic Information", grab the verification token.
+You'll use this to set the `SLACK_SLASH_COMMAND_TOKEN` evironment variable.
+7. Note - make sure NOT to "distribute" the app.

 ### Scheduling Data to Slack